system76/docs/_articles/switch-from-macos-to-popos.md

   However, there are cross-platform password managers available, and they also offer the option to save and auto-fill payment methods.

-  Most modern browsers also offer the ability to create an account that will save and sync your logins.
+  Most modern browsers also offer the ability to create an account that will save and sync user logins.

 Examples include: